-If your council is interested in joining the trial to streamline the application process, please contact the Office of Local Government.
+If your council is interested in joining the trial to streamline the application process, email the Office of Local Government at [email protected]

 The amendment does not automatically mean that venues can trade outside or on the footpath.
 Venues must seek council’s approval in line with the council’s outdoor dining policies and guidelines, other approvals are also needed under the Roads Act 1993, the Local Government Act 1993 and any changes to liquor licences issued under the Liquor Act 2007.